elvyna/udacity-aws-mle-nanodegree/project01-bike-sharing-demand-prediction/project-report.md

 ![plot-daily-demand.png](img/report/train-actual-demand-daily.png)

-Based on the Pearson correlation, we observe moderately positive correlation between bike sharing demand and hour of day, which makes sense - people might rent bike when they have to commute for work.
+Based on the Pearson correlation, we observe moderately positive correlation between bike sharing demand and hour of day, which makes sense - more people needs to rent bike when they have to commute for work.

 ![heatmap-correlation-matrix.png](img/report/heatmap-correlation-matrix.png)

-Note: `casual` and `registered` have strong correlation with the demand, which make sense since these columns represents the number of non-registered and registered users that rent the bike.
+Note: `casual` and `registered` have strong correlation with the demand -- these columns represents the number of non-registered and registered users that rent the bike.
 We don't use them for model training.

-Temperature (`temp` and `atemp`) also has a positive correlation with the bike sharing demand.
+Both temperature (`temp` and `atemp`) have a positive correlation with the bike sharing demand.
 In contrast, humidity is negatively correlated with the demand.
 Generally, day with a higher windspeed has a lower demand - however, there are some extreme values.
+In this work, we leave the extreme values as they are.

 ![scatterplot-lm.png](img/report/scatterplot-lm.png)